Brewood: Recusancy and dissent

 Meanwhile, the struggle of Protestant dissenters to establish themselves in Brewood was even harder.
-Without gentry support, they seem to have been led mostly townspeople of some education but little money, probably shopkeepers and artisans.
+Without gentry support, they seem to have been led mostly by townspeople of some education but little money, probably shopkeepers and artisans.
 George Whitefield's Calvinist Methodist preachers visited the town in 1745.
 However, when the eminent Nonconformist preacher George Burder tried to address a meeting in a barn in 1775, it was attacked by a mob.
 Several houses were certified for dissenters' meetings over the years, but none of the communities seems to have lasted long.
 The first sign of real progress came after 1800, when John Simpson, the parish clerk defected from the Anglican church.
 By 1803, he had persuaded his brother-in-law, James Neale, a Londer dissenter, to pay for a small Congregationalist chapel, which was built in Sandy Lane.
 The little community grew, aided by holiday working parties of students from New College at Hackney, a dissenting academy, and the chapel had to be extended in 1825 and rebuilt in 1842.

 After this, the Methodists too got a foothold in the area.
 The first Wesleyan chapel was built at Coven in 1828 and replaced with a bigger building in 1839.
 In 1831, William Holland, a Brewood lock-maker, and his brother George got their house certified as a meeting house, with a congregation of three.
 They persevered and by 1851 they were using part of a house in Shop Lane, moving to an 80-seater Primitive Methodist chapel in Pendryl Avenue seven years later.
 In 1868, the Wesleyans too opened a chapel in Brewood.
 Gradually the old consensuses in religion, as in much else, were breaking down as the countryside entered a period of dislocation and change.